ivanbgd/stock-trading-cli-with-async-streams/README.md

 - There are some light calculations taking place, but I believe that the application is more on the I/O-bound side.
 - The `async/await` paradigm copes well with this kind of application.
 - We also implemented the Actor Model.
 It uses message passing between actors.
+    - Actors slow down execution a little, but not too much in case of this application.
+    - They work quite nicely and can be configured and customized to our liking.
+    - We were able to use third-party Actor frameworks, as well as our own implementation.
+        - Actix and our implementation didn't show much difference in performance in this application, if any.
+    - Actors can be combined with `rayon`.
 - Working with *chunks* of data instead of with individual pieces of data improves performance.
     - Not all chunk sizes perform the same, so we need to find a sweet spot - an optimal chunk size.
 - It probably helps even more so in a distributed setting (a distributed network of nodes) to send larger messages, than smaller ones, in both ways, which means to work with chunks instead of individual symbols.
-- We couldn't measure execution time properly in case of Actors with asynchronous code.
+- We couldn't measure execution time 100% properly in case of Actors with asynchronous code, but it's close.
-    - Perhaps we could send `start` time in a message and ultimately forward it to the Writer Actor which would then calculate and print the execution time after it has written results to the file in each iteration.
+    - Namely, we send `start` time in a message and ultimately forward it to the Writer Actor which then calculates and prints the execution time after it has written results to the file in each iteration, but, it does so on a per-chunk basis, which slows execution down a little, and doesn't look quite nice in the output.

-TODO:     - This proved to be the fastest solution for this concrete problem.
+    - Writing to file happens on a per-chunk basis regardless of time measurement, so it's just the multiple printouts, instead of a single printout per iteration, that slow down execution just a little bit, and it doesn't look quite nice, but it means to us to measure execution time, so we can neglect those small inconveniences.
+- The fastest solution is asynchronous (using `tokio`) without actors, but very close to it is asynchronous solution using `rayon` without actors.

 ## Potential Modifications, Improvements or Additions

-- Find a way to measure time correctly when working with async/await and/or with Actors.
 - Add tracing or at least logging.
 - Fully implement graceful stopping and shutdown after receiving the shutdown signal, `CTRL`+`C`.
     - It's only partly implemented.